-Data manager and data processor
+CCV is data manager and data processor

 From a legal perspective, we fulfil a dual role when it comes to privacy.
 We record and manage personal data of our clients, your customers and our employees.
 Officially, we are a data manager in that capacity and, as such, accountable for the careful handling of data.

 In addition, we process payment data on behalf of our clients, including ING, Equens, ACI and Bancontact.
 In that sense, we are a data processor.
-Our clients are data managers and accountable for data handling.
+Our clients are data controllers and accountable for data handling.
 They expect us to meet specific requirements concerning handling of your data.
 These requirements are laid down in a partnership agreement.
 We carry out such agreements with utmost care.
 In both roles, we are committed to protecting your privacy with due care.

 We handle your data as carefully and as safely as possible.
-Should you want to verify this, it is good to know that you – as the owner of your personal data – have a number of rights.
+Should you want to verify this, it is good to know that you – as the owner of your personal data – have a number of rights: